This event has passed

 Laura Csonka

 Laura Csonka is a historian, an archival educator and a consultant for museum pedagogy.
 She holds a PhD in History.
-She is working in the National Archives of Hungary as the head of archival education and publishes regularly on the subject, besides leading courses, workshops and giving university seminars.
+She is working in the Hungarian National Archives of Hungary as the head of archival education and publishes regularly on the subject, besides leading courses, workshops and giving university seminars.
 As a historian, her research focuses primarily on the era of the Hungarian Arrow Cross party (1944-1945) and on the history of the Hungarian Soviet Republic.